How to Stop Thinking About Food: Why Obsession Happens & What to Do to Find Inner Peace Again

 However, if someone is trying to lose weight or avoid overeating, they may resist the urge to use food as a buffer against negative emotions.
 This resistance can lead to increased thoughts about food, creating a cycle of emotional eating and constant thoughts about food.
 It’s a challenging situation, as the more we try to suppress our thoughts about food, the more they can persist.[10]

-How to Stop Thinking About Food All the Time
+How to Stop Thinking About Food All the Time: Steps to End the Obsession

 Here are some strategies to help get food off your mind: